 Rachel S. Forbes — President

-Rachel is the principal of Sharp Six Services, an agency that provides capacity building services such as grant writing, proposal development and meeting coordination services to community-based businesses and not for profits.
+Rachel is the Executive Director of Grizzly Bear Foundation, a charity dedicated to grizzly bear welfare in Canada.
+Previously she was the principal of Sharp Six, an agency that provided capacity building services such as governance workshops and grant writing to community-driven organizations.
 Rachel’s family has roots in commercial fishing and she was raised in a small community on the Sunshine Coast that is dependent upon the health and sustainability of the marine environment.
-She has over 15 years of experience working with different types of organizations, including serving as a board and committee member for various charities, not for profits and corporations.
-Rachel has a bachelor of arts in geography and communications from Simon Fraser University and a certificate in urban studies.
-Her law degree from the University of Victoria focused on environmental and Aboriginal law, both of which she gained experience in while working with legal environmental NGOs and a law firm that focuses on Aboriginal law.
-Rachel also spent two years working for various local governments in BC doing environmental, land use, and First Nations relations work.
-She has worked in sustainable community planning, in particular with the UniverCity project at SFU, and is currently a non-corporate member of the Planning Institute of British Columbia and a director of the Whistler Centre for Sustainability.
+She has over 15 years of experience working with different types of organizations, including serving as a board and committee member for various charities, non-profits, and corporations.
+Rachel has a bachelor of arts in geography and communications from Simon Fraser University.
+Her law degree from the University of Victoria focused on environmental and Aboriginal law, both of which she gained experience in while working with environmental law groups and a law firm that focuses on Aboriginal law.
+Rachel enjoys mountain biking and Olympic weightlifting.
+She lives in Strathcona with her handsome partner, their perfect furbaby, Muppet, and a non-fur baby arriving mid 2017.

 Kathy founded and was for 20 years executive director of People For Puget Sound, a citizens’ organization formed to protect and restore the southern portion of our Salish Sea—a role that saw her working closely with GSA over many years.
 She retired in 2011.
 Kathy lives in Seattle and has a second home in Vancouver.
 She has a long-standing connection with BC and passion for our marine waters: for decades she has spent much of her time at her family’s cabin in Desolation Sound and sailed the waters of Georgia Strait and beyond.
 Prior to People for Puget Sound Kathy chaired Washington State’s Puget Sound Water Quality Authority, served on the White House Staff, handling environmental and natural resource issues, has taught environmental policy and non-profit management at the University of Washington, worked for the Environmental Defense Fund and other environmental organizations, and headed up environmental, energy conservation and other programs at Seattle City Light, along with serving on many non-profit organization boards.
 Among her many honours, Kathy has been named a “Hero of the Seas” by the Blue Frontier Campaign, and has received a lifetime achievement award from Restore America’s Estuaries.